pa11y/pa11y/README.md

 Pa11y has lots of options you can use to change the way Headless Chrome runs, or the way your page is loaded.
 Options can be set either as a parameter on the `pa11y` function or in a config file used by the command-line interface.

+When options can be set both in the configuration and using the command-line interface, it is the value set in the latter which will take priority.

 Below is a reference of all the options that are available:

 ### `actions` (array) **BETA**